Sutajio Kosagi

 Without the help from these people and countless others in the community, Tomu would not be possible at all.
 Thank you to everyone who has helped out so far.

-Manufacturing Plan
+Manufacturing Process

-Kosagi will manufacture Tomu in China.
+Kosagi manufactures Tomu in China.

 Next, the factory will "run SMT," in which solder paste is applied to the PCB, components placed on the board, the entire PCB assembly (PCBA) is run through a hot oven to melt the solder, a factory test is run on the finished product, and the boards are finally packaged for shipping.
-If all of the pieces are ready, this process should be relatively quick.
+If all of the pieces are ready, this process can be relatively quick.

 The overall design is very small, which means the design benefits from panelization — a technique where a small PCB design is duplicated several times to produce a bigger PCB that is easier to run through an assembly line.
-Every factory has their own preferred PCB size, so we’ll let the factory do the panelization.
-They will program the machines to put components on the panels, and will break off individual pieces (called depanelization) as part of the manufacturing process, prior to programming and testing.
+Every factory has their own preferred PCB size, so we let the factory do the panelization.
+They program the machines to put components on the panels, and break off individual pieces (called depanelization) as part of the manufacturing process, prior to programming and testing.

 The printed circuit board itself is two layers, which is relatively simple to manufacture.
 However, things get a little bit tricky because it needs to fit in a USB slot.
 Most standard PCBs are 1.6 mm thick.
 The main CPU on Tomu is an additional 0.8 mm thick, which means the overall thickness is at least 2.4 mm.
 The maximum size of a USB connector is 2.5 mm, but that includes retention pins.
 Plus, we don’t want the metal housing to short against the PCB.
-The solution is to make the PCB thinner and use a molded case of some sort.
+The solution is to make the PCB thinner and use a molded case.

-We will manufacture the PCB to be 0.6 mm thick, leaving an extra 1 mm of space to play with.
+We manufacture the PCB to be 0.6 mm thick, leaving an extra 1 mm of space to play with.
 This works well, because most case manufacturing technologies work with tolerances of 1 mm.
 One downside to thin PCBs is they don’t have as much mass, and are prone to bouncing right off the assembly line when the components are placed on them at high speeds.
 To get around this problem, we use PCB carriers.

 PCB carriers are CNC-milled pieces of dense plastic custom-fitted to the panelized layout.
 They prevent the PCB from sliding around as it goes through the conveyor belt that ties the assembly line machines together.
 The PCB carrier must also be able to withstand the heat of the reflow oven at the end of the line that melts the solder and causes all the components to stick together.
 This carrier can be reused, so after it is sent down the factory line it is brought back to the start to be reused.